 Abrupt Changes and Tipping Points

 The applicability of the linear feedback framework (Section 5.4.5.5) suggests that large-scale biogeochemical feedbacks are approximately linear in the forcing from changes in CO2 and climate.
 Nevertheless, regionally the biosphere is known to be capable of producing abrupt changes or even ‘tipping points’ (Higgins and Scheiter, 2012; Lasslop et al., 2016).
-Abrupt change is defined as a change in the system that is substantially faster than the typical rate of the changes in its history (Chapter 1, Section 1.4.5).
+Abrupt change is defined as a change in the system that is substantially faster than the typical rate of the changes in its history (Section 1.4.5).
 A related matter is a tipping point: a critical threshold beyond which a system reorganizes, often abruptly and/or irreversibly.
-Possible abrupt changes in the Earth system include those related to ecosystems and biogeochemistry (Lenton et al., 2008; Steffen et al., 2018): tropical and boreal forest dieback; and release of greenhouse gases from permafrost and methane clathrates (Table 5.6).
+Possible abrupt changes in the Earth system include those related to ecosystems and biogeochemistry (Lenton et al., 2008; Steffen et al., 2018): tropical and boreal forest dieback; and release of greenhouse gases (GHGs) from permafrost and methane clathrates (Table 5.6).
 It is not currently possible to carry out a full assessment of proposed abrupt changes and tipping points in the biogeochemical cycles.
-In this section we therefore focus instead on estimating upper limits on the possible impact of abrupt changes on the evolution of atmospheric GHGs out to 2100, for comparison to the impact of direct anthropogenic emissions.
+In this section we therefore focus on estimating upper limits on the possible impact of abrupt changes on the evolution of atmospheric GHGs out to 2100, for comparison to the impact of direct anthropogenic emissions.

 [START TABLE 5.6 HERE]

 Examples of possible biogeochemical abrupt changes and tipping points in the Earth system.
-The fourth and sixth comments provide upper estimates of the impact of each example on the evolution of atmospheric GHGs in the 21st century.
-These upper estimates are therefore very unlikely but provide a useful comparison to the impact of direct anthropogenic emissions (currently 2.5 ppm yr-1).
+The fourth and sixth columns provide upper estimates of the impact of each example on the evolution of atmospheric GHGs in the 21st century.
+These upper estimates are therefore very unlikely but provide a useful comparison to the impact of direct anthropogenic emissions (currently 2.5 ppm yr–1).